tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 <a class="btn btn-danger" href="{% url 'project-delete' pk=project.id %}" role="button">Delete</a>
 ```

-This piece of code uses the url template tag to generate the URL for the delete view dynamically.
+This piece of code uses the URL template tag to generate the URL for the delete view dynamically.
 This is a powerful feature because it ensures that even if the URL patterns change, the links in templates will always remain correct.

 *Accreditation: Matheus Abrantes*

 ### Implementing Forms in Django

-In a web app there are multiple scenarios where you would want to provide a user a form to fill out so you can store their data in the database.
-Django has a `forms` class to make this proccess easier to implement.
+In a web app, there are multiple scenarios where you would want to provide a user a form to fill out so you can store their data in the database.
+Django has a `forms` class to make this process easier to implement.

 #### General Setup for Django Forms

-When you want to have a user enter data in a form you have to create the form class, create the form in a template to be rendered, create a view to handle the HTTP requests (like POST), and add the view path to urls.py.
+When you want to have a user enter data in a form you have to create the form class, create the form in a template to be rendered, create a view to handle the HTTP requests (like POST) and add the view path to urls.py.

 **Creating the form class:**

 In Django, a model defines a table in the database and its members specify the columns of the table (like object title, object description, etc.).
 To allow the user to modify the database table via a form you must create a form that has the corresponding model’s members.
-In our project we used Django’s ModelForm which can automatically generate certain fields based on what is defined in the `Meta` class.
+In our project, we used Django’s ModelForm which can automatically generate certain fields based on what is defined in the `Meta` class.

 The example below is placed in `forms.py`: